The Bankrate promise

 Hit-and-runs in Wyoming

-A hit-and-run accident in Wyoming is defined as one where a driver flees the accident scene without stopping.
+A hit-and-run accident in Wyoming is defined as one where a driver flees the accident scene without exchanging contact and insurance information.
 Fleeing the scene of an accident is illegal in Wyoming, and the consequences are severe.
 Whether there are injuries or not, or any kind of property damage, a driver is required to stop when involved in an accident.

 Wyoming hit-and-run laws

-There are two different scenarios for drivers caught fleeing the scene of an accident.
+Wyoming hit-and-run laws outline two different scenarios for drivers caught fleeing the scene of an accident.
 Wyoming law dictates if a driver is convicted of a hit-and-run, but the accident only caused property damage, then the punishment is a misdemeanor at the minimum.
 The driver may, however, face up to six months in prison as well as possible fines.

-If the hit-and-run causes injuries and/or death, the consequences are more severe.
-If convicted, the driver will be charged with a felony.
+If the hit-and-run causes injuries and/or death, the potential consequences are more severe.
+If convicted, the driver may be charged with a felony.
 The fine could be up to $5,000, and the driver could spend up to one year in jail if convicted.
 They could also face the suspension of their license and additional fees to have it restored.

 How hit-and-runs impact car insurance rates in Wyoming

-Wyoming also requires you to file an SR-22 form due to a license suspension.
-Driver’s license suspension in Wyoming requires a $50 reinstatement fee.
+Wyoming also requires you to file an SR-22 form if your license is suspended.
 The SR-22, which your car insurance company issues as proof that you have obtained the minimum amount of liability coverage required in Wyoming, will be required until an agreed-upon date.